saaamxzy/ZillowHousingAnalysis/README.md

 ## Requirements for developers

+### Node-Oracle.js
 Please Add Oracle 18, 12, or 11.2 client libraries to your operating system library search path such as `PATH` on Windows or LD_LIBRARY_PATH on Linux.
 On macOS move the libraries to `~/lib` or `/usr/local/lib`.
-Refer to the OracleDB [installation manual](https://oracle.github.io/node-oracledb/INSTALL.html#-2-quick-start-node-oracledb-installation) on how to do this.
+Refer to the Node-OracleDB [installation manual](https://oracle.github.io/node-oracledb/INSTALL.html#-2-quick-start-node-oracledb-installation) on how to do this.

 Other dependencies are settled within the html file headers.